ACCYSL

 1. The following standing committees may be appointed yearly.
 Other committees may be appointed as needed, and the chairs of those other committees shall be appointed by the President.

-A. The Rules Committee is responsible for maintaining the Rules of Play, and for researching any rule or Bylaw change and making recommendations to the Board of Directors.
-The chair of this committee shall be appointed by the President.
+1. The Rules Committee is responsible for maintaining the Rules of Play, and for researching any rule or Bylaw change and making recommendations to the Board of Directors.
+The chair of this committee shall be appointed by the President or in the absence of a committee chair, these responsibilities belong to the President.

-B. The Disciplinary Committee is responsible for hearing all protests and appeals, and for disposing of all disciplinary matters that arise in the course of League play.
-The chair of this committee will be appointed by the President.
+2. The Disciplinary Committee is responsible for hearing all protests and appeals, and for disposing of all disciplinary matters that arise during League play.
+The chair of this committee will be appointed by the President or in the absence of a committee chair, these responsibilities belong to the President.

-C. The Finance Committee is responsible for preparation of a draft annual budget to be considered at the first League meeting following the Annual General Meeting.
-It shall be chaired by the Treasurer, include the President, and be otherwise composed of one representative from each club in the League.
+3. The Finance Committee is responsible for preparation of a draft annual budget to be considered at the first League meeting following the Annual General Meeting.
+It shall be chaired by the Treasurer, including the President, and be otherwise composed of one representative from each member club in the League. or in the absence of a committee chair, these responsibilities belong to the Treasurer.

-F. The Referee Committee is responsible for promoting, training and maintaining the qualifications and registration of the League referees.
-It shall be chaired by the Vice President-Referees and include one representative from each club in the League.
+4. The Referee Committee is responsible for promoting, training and maintaining the qualifications and registration of the League referees.
+It shall be chaired by the President and include one representative from each club in the League. or in the absence of a committee chair, these responsibilities belong to the president.

 ARTICLE XIII Protests and Appeals